The most exciting phrase to hear in science, the one that heralds new discoveries, is not “Eureka” but “That’s funny...”

 September is the time when the true impact of the pandemic on yield becomes known and we can start answering questions about the impact with some certainty using data and outcomes.
 This explanation can provide important insights on how to move forward.
 Here are some examples of analyses that could be performed (many others exist):

 As was pointed out in the previous section, the full impact of the pandemic on the 2020 enrollment year will not be exactly known until September.
-Depending on the data and insights that arise, several possible scenarios would have to be considered moving forward (Othot will investigate all of these):
+Depending on the data and insights that arise, several possible scenarios would have to be considered moving forward (Othot investigated all of these in an update to this post.):

 The anomaly in Mercury’s orbit provided Einstein with an opportunity to learn something new that was of tremendous value.
 Similarly, the 2020 anomaly in higher education due to the pandemic can be used to study the data and modeling and gain new actionable insights!